-- i. landscape architect
+- landscape architect

-- ii. architect
+- architect

-- iii. resource management planner
+- resource management planner

-- iv. urban designer

-When assessing the design of any building the Design Review Board shall be guided by the Mount Cardrona Station Design Guidelines dated September 2008.
+When assessing the design of any building the Design Review Board shall be guided by the Mount Cardrona Station Design Guidelines (2017).

-- (ii) No allotments shall be created that transect the boundary between Activity Areas 1, 1a, 1b, 2a, 2b, 3, 3a, 3b, 4, 5a or 5band the adjacent Activity Area 6, 6a, 7 or 7a except those allotments created for the purposes of roads, access lots including driveways and walkways, reserves and or utilities. - (iii) All subdivision shall be in general accordance with Structure Plan A Mount Cardrona Station Structure Plan.

-- (iv) Any subdivision consent creating an allotment or allotments within the MCSSZ shall include a condition or conditions providing for the following: - (a) All land shall be cleared of exotic weed species and animal pests, and maintained in that state.
-This shall require the submission of a Weed Management Plan. - (b) Clause (a) above shall be complied with on a continuing basis by the subdividing owner and subsequent owners and shall be the subject of consent notices to be registered under the Land Transfer Act 1952. - (c) This clause may be applied in stages as subdivision through the Zone proceeds. - (v) Prior to certification under section 224(c) of the Act in respect of the 200th residential lot within the MCSSZ, at least 350m2 of gross floor area suitable for use for commercial purposes shall be constructed within Activity Area 1a.
+- No allotments shall be created that transect the boundary between Activity Areas 1a, 1b, 1b, 2a, 2b, 3, 4, 5a or 5b and the adjacent Activity Area 6, 7a or 7b except those allotments created for the purposes of roads, access lots including driveways and walkways, reserves and or utilities. - All subdivision shall be in general accordance with Structure Plan A -Mount Cardrona Station Structure Plan. - Any subdivision consent creating an allotment or allotments within the MCSSZ shall include a condition or conditions providing for the following: - All land shall be cleared of exotic weed species and animal pests, and maintained in that state.
+This shall require the submission of a Weed Management Plan. - Clause (a) above shall be complied with on a continuing basis by the subdividing owner and subsequent owners and shall be the subject of consent notices to be registered under the Land Transfer Act 1952. - This clause may be applied in stages as subdivision through the Zone proceeds. - Any subdivision consent creating an allotment or allotments with a boundary adjoining the 1m buffer separation from the Walter Little's water race (archaeological site F41/590) shall include a condition or conditions requiring that prior to certification under section 224(c) of the Act a post and wire or post and rail fence shall be constructed along the western boundary of those allotment(s) and any open spaces between the lots.